zamnikita/churn_model_contest/README.md

 # churn_model_contest
-Solving for the [churn prediction problem](https://ods.ai/competitions/data-fusion2024-churn) in Data Fusion Contest 2024.
+Solution for the [churn prediction problem](https://ods.ai/competitions/data-fusion2024-churn) in Data Fusion Contest 2024.

 # Data
 Can be found at the [link](https://ods.ai/competitions/data-fusion2024-churn/dataset).